In primary school, my teacher would always ask our class this one question,

 We were looking for jobs in our pathways class in Year 8 (or was it in year 9?)

 In the Jobs book, I read the definition and decided that I wanted to become a Graphic Designer.

-So by then, I did research on the job.
+So by then, I did research on this job.

-I would buy a lot of cake in a package and started baking sweets like brownies, vanilla cake, cookies, scones and much more.
+I would buy a lot of cake mix boxes and started baking sweets like brownies, vanilla cake, cookies, banana bread and much more.

 I’ll just stick baking as a hobby.

 Banana Muffins 🍌 . #sweet #foodie #foodblogger #bakingday #love #foodlovers #instafood #bake #foodstagram #yummy #delicious #delish #tasty #getinmybelly #dessert #foodphoto #foodphotography #foodography #banana #foodgram #amazing #foodshare #foodporn #foodoftheday #prilaga #homemade #foodlover #baking #food

 At the start of Year 11, I started online school.